emil-genov/portfolio/industria/product-catalog.md

 layout: project
 timespan: Jun 2006 - Feb 2007
 id: 8
+role: Software Architect / Senior Software Developer
+excerpt: A SalesForce based catalogue of all main services and additional modules that Magnet Entertainment provides to it’s clients
 ---

 [Magnet Entertainment](https://www.magnet.ie/residential/) is joint­-venture triple play FttH (Fiber to the home) operator in Ireland.
 It’s entire operation is automated through OSS(Operations Support System) called BOSS. **Product Catalog** is a SalesForce based catalogue of all main services and additional modules that Magnet provides to it’s clients.
 Product catalogue is edited and stored into internal system and is synchronised to SalesForce.